medi-torimorta/farmers-attributes/README.md

 The range and cooldown (in ticks, when holding crouch key) is configurable in the config.
 The affected blocks are defined by the tag `#farmers_attributes:crouch_bonemeal_whitelist`, and includes the following by default:
 `#minecraft:crops`
 `#minecraft:saplings`

 **zesty_culinary**
 If 1+, gain the Appetite MobEffect for 30 seconds upon crafting any food.
-Cooking with the campfire will grant this effect for all players in range.
+Cooking with the campfire will grant this effect for all players in a radius.
 The level of the effect will be equal to the attribute value's Integer, and the fraction(Decimal) will be used to determine the effect duration.
 The formula is as follows:
 Attribute value = `(effect level)` + `(durationSeconds/300-0.1)`